ole/NSBundle-OBCodeSigningInfo/README.markdown

 For more info, see the corresponding blog post: [Checking Code Signing and Sandboxing Status in Code](http://oleb.net/blog/2012/02/checking-code-signing-and-sandboxing-status-in-code/).

+## WARNING

+Please do not use this code in your apps.
+It was just a quick experiment and is neither tested nor secure.

 ## Usage

 1. Add the files `NSBundle+OBCodeSigningInfo.h` and `NSBundle+OBCodeSigningInfo.m` to your Xcode project.